WYGC: History

 The station signed on the air in 1984.
 It previously broadcast a classic hits format as "104.9 WOW FM" until August 3, 2016, a country music format (simulcasting WTRS 102.3 FM Dunnellon, Florida) until February 10, 2014, and before that, a sports radio format as "105 The Game" until May 31, 2013.

 On May 23, 2016, at 6 a.m., WOW FM moved over to sister station WXJZ, using a more powerful signal.
 On August 4, 2016, at midnight, WYGC ended its simulcast of WOW FM with WXJZ by flipping to a talk format branded as "104.9 - The Talk of Gainesville".

 In 2017, WYGC flipped to a simulcast of WMFQ "Q92.9" in Ocala after a long period of dead air.

 In March 2018, the station flipped to a 1980s-focused classic hits format branded as Y105.
 The station operated under a local marketing agreement by Circuitwerkes, using air staff from WGVR-LP.
 In early-November 2019, JVC Broadcasting announced that the station would flip to a hot talk format on November 11, Florida Man Radio, simulcasting WDYZ 660 AM in Orlando.

-On July 7, 2023, JVC Media announced a sale of WYGC to the Educational Media Foundation.
+On July 7, 2023, JVC Media announced a sale of WYGC to the Educational Media Foundation for a reported amount of $454,235.
+After the deal was left unapproved in a holding pattern for the subsequent 2 1/2 years, JVC and Educational Media Foundation collectively called off the sale on March 13, 2026.
+Had the sale been approved, the station would certainly have flipped to contemporary Christian music under either of EMF's K-Love or Air 1 national networks with its license converted to non-commercial status, as EMF does so with all recently acquired affiliates.